Pay equity

 Analyse, report and proactively manage your gender pay gap, ethnicity pay gap and CEO pay ratio.

-Regulations require many companies to calculate and publish gender pay gaps.
-The UK threshold is 250+ employees, and in Ireland from 2025 it’s 50+.
-In April 2023 UK guidelines were published for calculating ethnicity pay gaps.
-Many organisations extend reporting to include other protected characteristics and social mobility.
-In addition, larger UK listed companies are required to publish CEO pay ratios.
+Regulations require many companies to take part in gender pay gap reporting.
+The UK threshold is 250+ employees, and in Ireland it’s 50+.
+Many organisations extend reporting to include other protected characteristics such as ethnicity and disability, as well as social mobility.
+Larger UK listed companies are required to publish CEO pay ratios.

-Greater transparency around pay is not only being driven by Government reforms, but also expected from employees (current and future), customers and investors.
-Increasingly recognised as good practice and the right thing to do for all organisations.
+Employee communication around pay equity is gaining importance and both gender and menopause actions plans will be a required part of pay gap reporting in the UK from April 2027.
+Greater pay transparency is not only being driven by government reforms, but also expected from current and future employees, customers and investors.
+It’s increasingly recognised as good practice and the right thing to do for all organisations.

 Equal pay